scikit-hep/awkward/README.md

 ## Motivation for a new Awkward Array

-Awkward Array has proven to be a useful way to analyze variable-length and tree-like data in Python, by extending Numpy's idioms from flat arrays to arrays of data structures.
+Awkward Array has proven to be a useful way to analyze variable-length and tree-like data in Python, by extending Numpy's idioms from rectilinear arrays to arrays of complex data structures.
 For over a year, physicists have been using Awkward Array both in and out of [uproot](https://github.com/scikit-hep/uproot#readme); it is already one of the most popular Python packages in particle physics.

 <p align="center"><img src="docs/img/awkward-0-popularity.png" width="60%"></p>

-However, the pure-NumPy implementation is hard to extend (finding for-loop-free implementations of operations on nested data is _hard_) and maintain (most bugs are NumPy corner cases).
+However, its pure-NumPy implementation is hard to extend (finding for-loop-free implementations of operations on nested data is _hard_) and maintain (most bugs are NumPy corner cases).
 Also, the feedback users have given me through [GitHub](https://github.com/scikit-hep/awkward-array/issues), [StackOverflow](https://stackoverflow.com/questions/tagged/awkward-array), and [in-person tutorials](https://github.com/jpivarski/2019-07-29-dpf-python#readme) have pointed out some design mistakes.
 A backward-incompatible release will allow us to fix design mistakes while providing freedom to make deep changes in the implementation.

 The Awkward 1.0 project is a major investment, a six-month sprint from late August 2019 to late February 2020.
 The time spent on a clean, robust Awkward Array is justified by the widespread adoption of Awkward 0.x: its usefulness to the community has been demonstrated.